Unser Expertenteam steht Ihnen von Montag bis Freitag zur Verfügung:

 The History of Editio Musica Budapest

 Music publishing has a great tradition in Hungary.
-The oldest firm with a well-established name, Rózsavölgyi & Co., started its activities 165 years ago and was the most eminent domestic music publisher for a century, building up a rich and many-sided catalogue during these decades.
-It was the first publisher of Bartók and Kodály at the beginning of the century and although the two great composers, after the 1910s, changed to foreign companies in the hope of better international distribution, between the two World Wars Rózsavölgyi remained the publisher and promoter of several excellent Hungarian composers including Ernst von Dohnányi, Leo Weiner and László Lajtha.
+The oldest firm (the reputable Rózsavölgyi & Co.) started its activities 165 years ago, and was the most prominent domestic music publisher for a century; it built up a rich and diverse catalogue during these decades.
+At the beginning of the century it was the first publisher of Bartók and Kodály, and although the two great composers changed to foreign companies after the 1910s in hopes of better international distribution, Rózsavölgyi remained the publisher and promoter of several excellent Hungarian composers between the two World Wars, including Ernst von Dohnányi, Leo Weiner, and László Lajtha.

-The only task of the state company during the first 15 years was to supply the domestic market.
-It published materials for the rapidly-developing national music education system and books on music for musicians and those interested in music, and issued a vast number of contemporary Hungarian compositions.
-Business activities in those days were kept strictly within bounds: the publishing program was set and financed by the government.
-However, the results of these 15 years were not disadvantageous: a music catalogue was created that provided access to the works of Hungarian music pedagogues, who were of international calibre, and these later proved definitely suitable for export.
-At the same time creative work of a uniquely high standard was achieved in music book publishing.
-High-quality music dictionaries and academic and popular publications could be printed.
-The activities of the music publisher of those days contributed greatly to the strengthening of Hungarian musicology.
-This flourishing period of music book publishing continued during the 70s.
+The only task of the state publisher during its first 15 years was to supply the domestic market.
+It published materials for the rapidly-developing Hungarian national music education system, books on music for musicians and those interested in music, and a vast number of contemporary Hungarian compositions.
+Business activities in those days were regulated strictly by the state; the publishing program was set and financed by the government.
+However, the results of these 15 years were not unfavorable; a music catalogue was created that provided access to the works of internationally revered Hungarian music pedagogues, and these later proved highly suitable for export.
+As business started to flourish, creative work of a particularly high standard was able to be achieved in music book publishing.
+High-quality music dictionaries, academic texts, and popular publications could be printed.
+These publishing activities contributed greatly to the strengthening of Hungarian musicology.
+This prosperous period of music book publishing continued throughout the '70s.